Telegram (software): 2022 Delhi High Court ruling

 On 24 November 2022, Telegram disclosed the admin names, phone numbers and IP addresses of channels accused of unauthorised sharing of national exam study materials following an order by the Delhi High Court which rejected Telegram's argument that its regional servers were located in Singapore and thus no data could be disclosed as the local laws prohibit it.

 2024 arrest of Pavel Durov

-On 24 August 2024, Pavel Durov, who is both a French and UAE citizen, was arrested in France by French authorities and four days later charged with a wide array of crimes, including complicity in managing an online platform to enable illegal transactions; complicity in crimes such as enabling the distribution of child sexual abuse material; drug trafficking and fraud; and a refusal to cooperate with law enforcement authorities.
+On 24 August 2024, Pavel Durov, who is both a French and UAE citizen, was arrested in France by French authorities.
+On 28 August he was charged with a wide array of crimes, including complicity in managing an online platform to enable illegal transactions; complicity in crimes such as enabling the distribution of child sexual abuse material; drug trafficking and fraud; and refusal to cooperate with law enforcement authorities.
 Durov posted bail of five million Euros, was barred from leaving France, and was released on condition he report to a French police station twice weekly.
 The case would be handled by a special magistrate with investigative and prosecutorial powers.

+2026 India ban

+In June 2026, the Government of India temporarily blocked access to Telegram ahead of a re-conducted National Eligibility-cum-Entrance Test (NEET) examination, citing concerns that the platform had been used to distribute leaked examination papers.
+Telegram challenged the restriction before the Delhi High Court, arguing that the ban would affect millions of legitimate users while doing little to prevent examination fraud.
+Telegram CEO Pavel Durov criticized the decision, saying that the company had removed hundreds of channels associated with leaked examination materials and scams in India.
+At the time of the restriction, Telegram reported having more than 150 million active users in India.